-The mission of our coaches is to provide teachers opportunities for personal growth, collaboration and reflection, while supporting the implementation of exemplary teaching practices that foster student growth and promote a positive school culture.
+The mission of our coaches is to provide teachers with opportunities for personal growth, collaboration and reflection while supporting the implementation of exemplary teaching practices that foster student growth and promote a positive school culture.

 The District also has math interventionists at our two elementary schools.
 Although they are not coaches, they do provide support for faculty and staff at their schools for effective math instruction, in addition to intervention for individual students.

 In addition, the District has an instructional technology coach, Mr. Paul Uhler, who is part of the Instructional Technology Department.

 Ms. Byrnes is the District language coach, a newly created position that began with the 2020-21 school year.
 Prior to that, she was a 5th- and 6th-grade homeroom teacher for 10 years and an EL resource teacher for five years, all at John Mills Elementary.
 She also has taught dual-credit high school students and adult learners at Triton College.
 As District language coach, Ms. Byrnes provides the leadership, professional development and data-driven support needed to increase achievement for English Learner students districtwide.